 Today is Savannah’s eleventh birthday.
 I’ve been wanting to write an update on Savannah for some time.
 Many of our readers who come here looking for travel advice are, as yet, unfamiliar with our story and many who follow our Saving Savannah Facebook page message periodically to ask for updates on how she is doing.

 So much of what motivates me with Mom Abroad comes from this important part of our history.
-A great deal of that history is documented on Saving Savannah and our old personal blog Greenawalt Family Life but for anyone who is finding us for the first time I’ll give you the quick “Cliff Notes” version of our story…
+A great deal of that history is documented on Saving Savannah and our old personal blog Greenawalt Family Life but for anyone who is finding us for the first time, I’ll give you the quick “Cliff Notes” version of our story…

-Our son Sebastian was diagnosed with Osteoclastoma in 2008, when he was just three years old.
+Our son Sebastian was diagnosed with Osteoclastoma in 2008 when he was just three years old.
 He fought these bone tumors —a golf-ball-sized one in his skull that intertwined with his brain and another in his right arm —like a warrior.
-After five years of treatments, surgeries and scans we are blessed beyond measure to be able to say he’s been tumor free and fully in remission for the better part of a decade now.
+After five years of treatments, surgeries and scans we are blessed beyond measure to be able to say he’s been tumor-free and fully in remission for the better part of a decade now.
 I had my own fight with seven rounds of stubborn skin cancer, the first diagnosis at age 28, but I have also made a remarkable and full recovery.
 Those battles were brutal to be sure but the greatest challenge of all is the hand our youngest daughter was dealt.

 Savannah was born in 2008 the same year our son was diagnosed.
 She was sick almost from the get-go and what doctors call “failure to thrive” but with no clear, immediate answers as to why.
 After what seemed like every test under the sun she was diagnosed shortly before her first birthday with a genetic and most often progressive disorder called Mitochondrial Disease.
-In the coming years we also learned that she has primary immunodeficiency disease.
+In the coming years, we also learned that she has a primary immunodeficiency disease.
 Specifically, she has Hypogammaglobulinemia (try saying that three times fast!) and what’s called Specific Antibody Deficiency or SAD.
 What this means is that her body has extremely low serum immunoglobins and lacks the ability to produce protective IgG molecules against the types of organisms that cause infections.
 For example, her body can’t retain any antibodies from immunization with vaccines…that’s actually one of the ways we learned that she has SAD in the first place.

 Through the years Savannah dealt with one relentless infection after another.
 We’re talking two sets of ear tubes by the time she was a year old for ear infections alone.
 Five hospitalizations for pneumonia and lung infections that lasted over six months.
 If it wasn’t bacteria that was kicking her butt it was viruses taking her down.
-The common cold for example landed her in the hospital for two weeks of tachycardia brought on by fever.
+The common cold, for example, landed her in the hospital for two weeks of tachycardia brought on by fever.
 A few years ago, she was also diagnosed with Ulcerative Colitis after years of gastrointestinal bleeding.
 A lot of her days looked like this…

 When Savannah’s birthday comes around every year, I get particularly emotional because, well, we were told not to expect many of them.
 We had doctors who told us she would never walk or talk but with intensive therapy and in her own time…she did.
 We had doctors who told us she wouldn’t see seven years old…but she did.
 And we had doctors that delivered the crushing statistic that most patients with Mitochondrial Disease won’t live to see their teenage years.
 At eleven we are not quite at that prognosis, but my heart has already dismissed it aside anyway because I believe…she will.